yusuf-quddus/HashMap/README.md

 ### Collision Handling

-For collision resolution, use quadratic probing in the same direction always, revert to linear probing
+For collision resolution, use quadratic probing in the same direction always, revert to linear probing.
+Data Structure capable of link based collision handling

 ## Authors